 coordinate decisions across transportation and energy grids creating a 4D-solution experience.
 New technologies, energy sources, and infrastructure prioritize climate-management.
 Support may become increasingly complex to build, maintain, and upgrade as forces such as aging infrastructure or cyber-threats remain an issue.
 Sources of trusted solutions combine to create stability amid the mayhem of these emergencies.
 Personal mobility in the form of drones and small group carriages will do for transportation what smartphones did for communications!

 Our next steps include monitoring and exercising testbeds for today’s advancing transportation-related technologies such as IOT, 5G, geospatial technology, and synthetic biology – especially when they converge and mesh with other technologies and cultural norms.
 Transportation resilience enables our connected well-being, and these systems will also help to prioritize eco-health in order to win both the climate war.
 Technologies that cause us to question our individual and collective roles will likely open the lucrative doors to the transformation of transportation.
 This century can see transportation resilience increase by the use of smart technologies that open the door to the growth of smart coordination strategies.

-The Future Speaks program is a unique apprenticeship that pairs TFS alumni with diverse conference speaking opportunities.
-With a database of hundreds of global events to choose from and over a decade of pitching experience, TFS serves as your conference concierge, helping you achieve your foresight thought leadership and development goals.
+The Future Speaks program is a unique apprenticeship that pairs TFSX alumni with diverse conference speaking opportunities.
+With a database of hundreds of global events to choose from and over a decade of pitching experience, TFSX serves as your conference concierge, helping you achieve your foresight thought leadership and development goals.
 Email us for more information.